masteredward/xavier-system/README.md

 By taking advantage of **Visual Studio Code** features like *SSH Agent forwarding* and *Environment Variable Inheritance*, the **Xavier System** allows the user to enjoy a *fully dynamic* remote development environment with the *same benefits and ease of use* as developing locally.

 The **Xavier System** is a "micro framework", which allows the user to manage a dynamic containerized environment to accomodate multiple projects in the same instance.
-The `xv` utility can mutate the whole development environment with a single command, using [Docker](https://www.docker.com) to build and deploy containers.
+The `xv` tools can mutate the whole development environment with a single command, using [Docker](https://www.docker.com) to build and deploy containers.

 Using **Xavier System**, the user can keep it's PC clean from resource demainding systems like *Docker Desktop, Virtual Machines or WSL systems*.
 All that the user needs, is **Visual Studio Code**, the [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) utility, some custom shell functions and a [Nerd Font](https://github.com/ryanoasis/nerd-fonts) for the [Oh My ZSH](https://ohmyz.sh/) framework.

 ## Main Concepts

 The **Xavier System** uses the concept of "System Overlay".
 The "xv-container", in **Xavier System's** terminology, assumes the OS role.
 This is the core principle of the **Xavier System**. *Only a single container can assume the OS role at time*.
-If the user needs to change the running container, the `xv` tool will replace the running container with a new image.
-This way, there is always a single SSH server container running in the instance.
-This helps the user to save memory ans keep the system organized.
-The running container always assumes the name of `xv-container`.
+If the user needs to change the current `xv-container` to another one, the `xv` tool can build and deploy another `xv-contanier`, replacing the old one.
+This way, there is always a single `xv-container` running in the instance.
+This helps the user to not waste resources and keeping the system organized.
+The running container always assumes the name and hostname of `xv-container`.

-The `xv` tool is the brain tool of the **Xavier System**.
-It builds and deploys the `xv-container` using the user's custom configuration in the `xv.yaml` file to setup container mounts, enviroments, ports and image building, similar to a [Docker Compose](https://docs.docker.com/compose) file.
-The advantage of `xv.yaml` is the shared configuration, with allows the user to set common mounts, environments or ports to all `xv-containers`.
+The `xv` tool is the "brain" of the **Xavier System**.
+It builds and deploys the `xv-container` using the user's custom configuration in the `xv.yaml` file to setup container mounts, enviroment variables and ports, similar to a [Docker Compose](https://docs.docker.com/compose) file.
+The `xv.yaml` file also have the concept of a global shared configuration, with allows the user to set common mounts, environment variables or ports to all `xv-containers` lauched by the `xv` tool.

-By default, the `xv-container` binds it's SSH service to port 2222 on the instance's IPv4 localhost (127.0.0.1).
-Using *AWS SSM tunneling*, the user bind's a local port into the remote 127.0.0.1:2222 port.
+By default, any `xv-container` is supposed to bind it's OpenSSH service on the default port 22 *to the port 2222 on the instance's IPv4 localhost* (127.0.0.1).
+Using *AWS SSM tunneling* and the `xvpf` function, the user bind's a local port into the intance's localhost on port 2222.
 This is a *very secure practice*, since both the instance or the container doesn't need to listen to SSH connections from outsite AWS.
 No need for Public Subnets or Inbound Security Group Rules.
 Although, the **Xavier System** itself needs Internet access to download binaries and images.
 At least a **NAT Gateway** or a **proxy server** should be supplied for the **Xavier System** instance.

-The default base distro image for **Xavier System** container builds is [Fedora 36](https://docs.fedoraproject.org/en-US/fedora/latest/).
-The user can change the base distro images to **Ubuntu**, **Debian** or any other distro in the **Dockerfiles** and make the necessary corrections. **ALPINE IMAGES AREN'T SUPPORTED**.
-Alpine is a perfect ditro for slim containers, but it uses [musl](https://en.wikipedia.org/wiki/Musl) instead of the standard [glibc](https://en.wikipedia.org/wiki/Glibc) used my most of Linux distros.
+The default base distro image for **Xavier System** container builds is [Fedora 36](https://docs.fedoraproject.org/en-US/fedora/latest/), although, the user can change the distro images to **Ubuntu**, **Debian** or any other distro in the **Dockerfiles**.
+But for that, some changes in the Dockefiles are necessary.

+Note that **ALPINE IMAGES AREN'T SUPPORTED**.
+Alpine is a perfect distro for slim containers, but it uses [musl](https://en.wikipedia.org/wiki/Musl) instead of the standard [glibc](https://en.wikipedia.org/wiki/Glibc) used my most of Linux distros.
 Visual Studio Code SSH extension *isn't compatible with any non-glibc* distros.
 This information is mentioned in their documentation [here](https://code.visualstudio.com/docs/remote/ssh#_remote-ssh-limitations).

 ## Deployment and Installation

 The default installation of the **Xavier System** bundles the **Oh My ZSH** framework with the [Powerlevel10k](https://github.com/romkatv/powerlevel10k) ZSH theme maintained by [Roman Perepelitsa](https://github.com/romkatv).
-The installation can be customized by creating the configuration file `xv-setup.yaml` file, modifying the bundled `xv-setup.example.yaml` file.
+The installation can be customized by creating the configuration file `xv-setup.yaml` file, using the `xv-setup.example.yaml` file as source.
+For more information, read "[The xv-setup tool](#the-xv-setup-tool)" section.

 The installation customization allows the user to choose various **Oh My ZSH** plugins and themes, builtin or custom.
 Also, allows the user to avoid **Oh My ZSH** entirelly.
 It's installation uses the `xv-setup` container tool, which uses an [Ansible](https://www.ansible.com) playbook for both setup and updates.

 To automate the environment creation, the user can customize one of the bundled [AWS CloudFormation](https://aws.amazon.com/cloudformation) templates in the `cfn/` directory, available for both AMD64 (x86_64) or ARM64 (aarch64) architetures.

 The CloudFormation template uses the minimal [Amazon Linux 2022](https://aws.amazon.com/linux/amazon-linux-2022) AMI with it's default kernel.
 The **Amazon Linux 2022** is the latest version of Amazon Linux, now rebased to **Fedora**.
 AWS team is doing a terrific job on optimizing the **Amazon Linux 2022** distro.
 For this reason, **Amazon Linux 2022** is the default base distro for the **Xavier System** project.
-The base distro can be customized as well, but since it will be used only as base for Xavier containers, there is no much benefit here.
-Also, the `xv` utility container uses the official [Amazon Linux 2022 container image](https://hub.docker.com/_/amazonlinux/) as base too.
+The base distro can be customized as well, but since it will only be used as base for the Xavier System, there is no much benefit here.
+Also, the `xv` tool uses the official [Amazon Linux 2022 container image](https://hub.docker.com/_/amazonlinux/) as base too.

 ### Step 1: Local Setup